 Traditional SVS systems rely on concatenation \cite{bonada2003sample} or statistical parametric methods such as hidden Markov models \cite{saino2006hmm}, which require large amounts of data or complex pipelines for high quality synthesis.
 On the other hand, deep neural networks have proven to be remarkably effective in speech synthesis due to their ability to approximate complex non-linear functions.
 Building on top of recent advancements in TTS architectures, modern SVS systems employ deep neural networks to autoregressively generate vocoder features from melody and lyrics.
 NPSS \cite{blaauw2017npss} uses causal dilated convolutions to produce WORLD vocoder features \cite{masanori2016world} conditioned on musical scores.
 Lee et al. \cite{lee2019adversarially} proposes an adversarial training scheme and phonetic enhancement masks to improve pronunciation, while Choi et al. proposes an autoregressive model trained on the boundary equilibrium GAN objective \cite{choi2020korean}.

 While autoregressive sampling can generate smooth acoustic features, it has a number of drawbacks.
 Autoregressive models are prone to exposure bias caused by train-test discrepancy; during training, the model is teacher-forced ground-truth data, which are not available during inference \cite{schmidt2019generalization}.
-Moreover, generation can be time-consuming, especially for long input sequences.
+Moreover, generation can be time-consuming, especially for long sequences.
 Autoregressive sampling requires that each output be contingent on the output from the previous time step.
 This introduces temporal overhead since each input can only be processed after previous chunks have fully been produced.
-Blaauw et al. \cite{blaauw2020sequencetosequence} avoids these issues by using a feedforward transformer \cite{vaswani2017attention} to generate WORLD vocoder features from approximate alignments produced by a duration predictor.
-However, the quadratic time and space complexity of self-attention makes transformers computationally expensive \cite{kitaev2020reformer}, highlighting the need for a lean, light-weight baseline.
+Blaauw et al. \cite{blaauw2020sequencetosequence} avoids these issues by using a feedforward transformer \cite{vaswani2017attention} to generate WORLD vocoder features from alignments produced by a duration predictor.
+However, the computational complexity of self-attention \cite{kitaev2020reformer} highlights the need for a light-weight baseline.

 We propose MLP Singer, a parallel Korean singing voice synthesis system exclusively composed of multi-layer perceptrons (MLPs).
 MLP Singer is based on MLP-Mixer \cite{tolstikhin2021mlpmixer}, an architecture introduced in the computer vision literature that demonstrates the potential of MLPs as a competitive replacement for transformers and convolutional neural networks.
 MLPs scale linearly with respect to input, and their simple structure benefits from hardware and software accelerations highly optimized for matrix multiplication.
 Through listening tests, we show that the proposed system serves as a strong baseline, achieving superior performance to a larger autoregressive conditional GAN-based system \cite{choi2020korean} both in terms of audio quality and inference latency.
 We also propose an overlapped batch segmentation method as a means of reducing discontinuous frame artifacts that typically affect non-autoregressive models.